aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

 .. note::

-    The stream above is abridged.
-It does not include the full content.
+    The stream above is abridged for demonstration purposes.
+Only a portion of its contents is shown.

-A content stream is comprised of operators and operands (where operands are specified first).
-In this case, it would write "A Simple PDF File" at the position defined by the Td operands and applying the font specified in the Tf operands (``/F1`` is a name in our Resources dictionary. ``/F1`` in the dictionary points to Helvetica so this is the font applied).
+A content stream is comprised of operators and operands (operands being specified first).
+In this case, the renderer would write "A Simple PDF File" at the position defined by the Td operands and applying the font specified in the Tf operands (``/F1`` is a name in our Resources dictionary which in our case points to Helvetica).